- Exploring the association between severe respiratory syncytial virus (RSV) infection and asthma (A).

 Editor’s comment: This study sheds additional light on the possible role of epithelial repair cells and Tnc in airway remodeling.

-Snyder JC et al., Am J Resp Cell Mol Biol 2009; 40:633-642.
+Snyder JC et al., Am J Resp Cell Mol Biol 2009; 40:633-642. - T-bet expression is regulated by EGR1-mediated signaling in activated T cells.

 T-bet is a transcription factor that polarizes T cell development along the Th1 pathway and suppresses Th2-type cytokine production and stimulates expression of IFN-gamma and the IL-12 receptor.
 Regulation of T-bet production by early growth response gene 1 (EGR1) was studied in this report using human B and T cell lines and T cells isolated from mice.
 EGR1 binds to the gene promoter for T-bet in T cells and activates its expression, while depletion of EGR1 in T cells prevents induction of T-bet.
 Naïve CD4+ T cells, isolated from mice and activated by antigen-presenting cells under Th0, Th1 or Th2 conditions, shows concomitant expression of EGR1 and T-bet in Th0 and Th1 cells but not Th2.